List of dry communities by U.S. state: Texas

-Of Texas' 254 counties, 5 are completely dry, 196 are partially dry, and 55 are entirely wet.
+Of Texas' 254 counties, 3 (Borden, Kent, and Roberts) are completely dry, 196 are partially dry, and 55 are entirely wet.
 The vast majority of entirely wet counties are in southern border regions of Texas near Mexico, or in the south central portion.

 Alcohol law in Texas varies significantly by location.
 In some counties, 4% beer is legal.
 In others, beverages that are 14% or less alcohol are legal.
-In some "dry" areas, a customer can get a mixed drink by paying to join a "private club," and in some "wet" areas a customer needs a club membership to purchase liquor by-the-drink. "...Move to Burleson, which has alcohol sales in the Tarrant County portion of the city but not in the Johnson County side of town."
+In some "dry" areas, a customer can get a mixed drink by paying to join a "private club", and in some "wet" areas a customer needs a club membership to purchase liquor by-the-drink. "...Move to Burleson, which has alcohol sales in the Tarrant County portion of the city but not in the Johnson County side of town."
 Today beer and wine can be purchased in all parts of Burleson.
 The only places in the county where liquor can be purchased are a couple of stores inside the city limits of Alvarado and Rio Vista.
+Hemphill County voters changed the county from being dry to moist in November 2020.

 A bill passed in 2003 by the Texas Legislature allows for Justice of the Peace precincts to host alcohol option elections.
 To date, this law has allowed many JP precincts, particularly in East Texas, to allow a vote that has resulted in many previously dry counties becoming "moist" and allowing sales of beer and wine, but not liquor.

 Texas law prohibits off-premises sale of liquor (but not beer and wine) all day on Sunday, Thanksgiving Day, Christmas Day, and New Year's Day.
 Off-premises sale of beer and wine on Sunday is only allowed from 10:01 am onward.

 Texas law also prohibits the sale of alcohol in any "sexually oriented business" in a dry county.
 Strip clubs in these dry counties often sell "set ups" (a cup with soda, ice, and a stirrer to which one can add their own alcohol) and have a BYOB policy to allow patrons to bring their own alcohol into the establishment.